Alexander1-board/Automatic_Systemic_Review/README.md

 ## Notes

-- Additional Boolean-searchable sources like ERIC, BASE, NASA ADS, DataCite, WHO GIM/LILACS and DBLP are available.
-Enable them in the first step and set year/language filters.
+- The AI suggests relevant databases (PubMed, Crossref, OpenAlex, ERIC, BASE, NASA ADS, DataCite, WHO GIM/LILACS, DBLP, etc.).
+You can adjust this list before running the search.
 - "Testing mode" limits results to 10 per source after deduplication (hover for details).
 - Keyboard shortcuts during screening: **K** to keep, **E** to exclude, **Enter** to advance.
 - The app periodically saves a snapshot locally so crashes can be recovered.